ITstollman/CV-chess/README.md

 ## Room for Improvement  :weight_lifting_man:
 Its important to mention that the project is a prototype, and still have a lot of room for improvement.

 Room for improvement in Computer Vision part:

 - train VGG-19 over more images for better accuracy.

 - train VGG-19 over more chess boards and pieces sets.

--explore a largerr range of shooting angles.
+- explore a largerr range of shooting angles.

 - increase accuracy of board detection